hot-glue-for-rails/hot-glue/README.md

 Please note that this example would produce non-functional code, so you would need to manually fix your controllers to make sure `current_account` is available to the controller.

+### `--hawk=`

+Hawk a foreign key that is not the object's owner to within a specified scope.

+Assuming a Pet belong_to a :human, when building an Appointments scaffold, you can hawk the `pet_id` to the current human's pets.
+(Whoever is the authentication object.)

+`--hawk=pet_id`

+This is covered in [Example #3 in the Hot Glue Tutorial](https://jfb.teachable.com/courses/hot-glue-in-depth-tutorial/lectures/38584014)

+To hawk to a scope that is not the currently authenticated user, use curly braces `{...}` to specify the scope.

+`--hawk=user_id{current_user.family}`

+This would hawk the Appointment's `user_id` key to any users who are within the scope of the current_user's family.

+This is covered in [Example #4 in the Hot Glue Tutorial](https://jfb.teachable.com/courses/hot-glue-in-depth-tutorial/lectures/38787505)

 ### `--plural=`

 You don't need this if the pluralized version is just + "s" of the singular version.